VishnuVardhanReddyPadala/CodeSphere/README.md

 ## 📖 About

 This repository contains my solutions to **209+ LeetCode problems** implemented in **Python**.
-It showcases my problem-solving journey across various Data Structures and Algorithms topics while preparing for coding interviews and improving algorithmic thinking.
+It showcases my problem-solving journey across various Data Structures and Algorithms topics while preparing for coding and improving algorithmic thinking.

 ## 📊 Progress